Dementia Care Services

 The program we develop may draw from any of the following services:

 - Home Management: We know it can be difficult as a family care-aide to conduct regular home management tasks, like grocery store runs doing laundry, or taking care of pets.
-That’s why we offer home support services, taking some of those tasks off your hands as needed.
+That’s why we offer custom home support services, taking some of those tasks off your hands as needed.

-- Nursing & LPN Support Services: Our Certified Registered Nurses, and Licensed Practical Nurses can ensure you or your loved ones receive proper care at home, providing medication administration or other medical services as prescribed.
+- Nursing & LPN Support Services: Our Certified Registered Nurses and Licensed Practical Nurses can ensure you or your loved ones receive proper care at home, providing medication administration or other medical services as prescribed.

 - Prescription Delivery: Through our partnership with Miracle Prescriptions Ltd., we can deliver prescribed medication seven days a week, ensuring you or your family members stay on top of their medication.